 Please note that the number of people that can swim with these animals is highly regulated to avoid disturbing them.

-If you want to stay on a boat, then San Diego is still an amazing place to see blue whales.
-This is the best place to look at the biggest animal in the world and have a chance to come as close to it as possible.
+If you want to stay on a boat, San Diego is still an amazing place to see blue whales.
+This is the best place to look at the biggest animal globally and have a chance to come as close to it as possible.

 For the best time to visit San Diego to see blue whales, visit the area from July to August.